The Messaging and Mobile A/B testing features will be deprecated from the product on January 1st, 2022. Read more information on the Mixpanel blog.

 - Additionally, if you’re planning to track open rate for email and push messages, this also fires a “Notification Open” event that also counts toward your monthly event quota.

-At this time, Mixpanel users on a free account are limited to 150,000 email messages per month.
+Mixpanel users on a free legacy account can send up to 150,000 email messages per month.
 Emails sent in excess of this limit will not be delivered.

 Sending SMS messages via Mixpanel, you’re limited to 1,000 SMS/month (unless otherwise contractually agreed upon with Mixpanel).
 There is no extra charge for SMS messages sent to numbers outside the United States.